-- Adopt universal access to garbage, recycling and organics collection at the curbside. - Strategic asset management - Retain existing levels of servicing in communities and identify the appropriate level of services to meet the electoral areas' future projected needs. - Develop hazard, risk and vulnerability criteria for new development. - Ensure telecommunication infrastructure minimizes health impacts and appearance. - Consider the full life cycle costs of new infrastructure systems. - Discourage private infrastructure systems. - Develop the foundational infrastructure that supports new and existing businesses.
+- Adopt universal access to garbage, recycling and organics collection at the curbside. - · Plan for strategic asset management - Protect the region's water resources and Retain existing levels of servicing in communities and identify the appropriate level of services to meet the electoral areas' future projected needs. - · Develop hazard, risk and vulnerability criteria for new development. - Ensure telecommunication infrastructure minimizes health impacts and appearance. - · Consider the full life cycle costs of new infrastructure systems. - · Discourage private infrastructure systems. - · Develop the foundational infrastructure that supports new and existing businesses.